The Secrets of the Universe

 What is the Speed of Light

-In metric units, c is exactly 299,792,458 metres per second (or 1,079,252,848.8 km/h).
+The speed of light in a vacuum is an important physical constant denoted by the letter c for constant or the Latin word celeritas meaning "swiftness" In metric units, c is exactly 299,792,458 metres per second (or 1,079,252,848.8 km/h).
 Note that this speed is a definition, not a measurement, since the fundamental SI unit of length, the metre, has been defined since October 21, 1983 in terms of the speed of light: one metre is the distance light travels in a vacuum in 1/299,792,458 of a second.
 Converted to imperial units, the speed of light is approximately 186,282.397 miles per second, or 670,616,629.384 miles per hour.

 Source Wikipedia